Malicious-traffic-in-IoT-networks/Machine-learning/README.md

 ## The performance of machine learning algorithms to detect <br>malicious traffic in IoT networks

-Seoul Women's University Department of Iformation Security
+Seoul Women's University Department of Information Security
 The Final Project for Artificial Intelligence and Information Security
 <br>